-Saudi Arabian law is based fundamentally on sharia (Islamic law) as taught by the Hanbali school of jurisprudence.
-Secondarily, the Saudi Arabian authorities and governmental agencies issue, inter alia, royal decrees, resolutions, and circulars that have the effect of creating binding law.
+Saudi Arabian law is based fundamentally on shariah (Islamic law) as taught by the Hanbali school of jurisprudence.
+Secondarily, the Saudi Arabian authorities and governmental agencies issue, inter alia, royal decrees, resolutions and circulars that have the effect of creating binding law.
 Generally, the codified law in Saudi Arabia is limited mainly to matters of commercial law and public order.

-The employment law framework in Saudi Arabia is based on the Labour and Workmen Law, enacted by Royal Decree No. M/51, dated 23 Sha'ban 1426 H, corresponding to 27/9/2005 G (the Labour Law; LL) as well as by sharia, as interpreted and applied in Saudi Arabia.
+The employment law framework in Saudi Arabia is based on the Labour and Workmen Law, enacted by Royal Decree No. M/51, dated 23/8/1426 H, corresponding to 27/9/2005 G (as amended) (the Labour Law) and its Implementing Regulations enacted by Ministerial Resolution No. 1982 dated 28/6/1437 H corresponding to 6/4/2016 G (the 2016 IRs), as well as by shariah, as interpreted and applied in Saudi Arabia.

-In addition to the Labour Law, numerous subsequent circulars enacted by the Ministry of Labour (MOL) are applicable to any relationship pursuant to which a party agrees to work in Saudi Arabia for another party.
+In addition to the Labour Law (LL), numerous subsequent circulars enacted by the Ministry of Labour (MOL) are applicable to any relationship pursuant to which a party agrees to work in Saudi Arabia for another party.
 The Labour Law applies to and governs the employment relationship between the two parties.

-The Commission for the Settlement of Labour Disputes (the Commission) under the aegis of the Ministry of Justice is the Saudi Arabian entity that is currently primarily responsible for adjudicating labour disputes.
-However, before a case may reach the
+The Commission for the Settlement of Labour Disputes (the Commission) under the aegis of the Ministry of Justice is the Saudi Arabian entity that is currently primarily responsible for adjudicating labour disputes.2 However, before a case reaches the Commission, it must first be heard by the Labour Office for mandatory mediation.
+Only if the employer or employee refuses to accept the non-binding decision of the mediator may the case advance to the Commission.